vikas-0/GeekyHub/content/post/making-a-whatsapp-bot-using-python-selenium.md

     except NoSuchElementException:
         pass
 ````
-This code is just a proof of concept, you can obviously improve it for better performance.
+This code is just a proof of concept; you can improve it for better performance.